-Because of the size of the cowl, it may be necessary to use a needle valve extension for the high speed needle valve.
+Because of the diameter of the cowl, it may be necessary to use a needle valve extension for the high speed needle valve.
 Make this out of sufficient length 1.5mm wire and install it into the end of the needle valve.
 Secure the wire in place by tightening the set screw in the side of the needle valve.

-- ☐ 2) While keeping the back edge of the cowl flush with the marks, align the front of the cowl with the crankshaft of the engine.
-The front of the cowl should be positioned so the crankshaft is in nearly the middle of the cowl opening.
-Use the spinner backplate as a guide.
-Hold the cowl firmly in place using pieces of masking tape. - ☐ 3) Install the muffler and muffler extension onto the engine and make the cut out in the cowl for muffler clearance.
+- ☐ 3) Slide the cowl back over the engine and secure it in place using six 3mm x 10mm wood screws.
+See picture below. - ☐ 4) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
 Connect the fuel and pressure lines to the carburetor, muffler and fuel filler valve.
-Secure the cowl to fuse-lage using the 3x10mm screws (4).